Introducing Spark 1 Pro and Spark 1 Mini models in /agent. Try it now →

 Get your free API key at Firecrawl.dev and restart Cursor.
 The server will appear in your IDE settings, ready to scrape web pages directly from your chat interface.

-FastMCP vs Other MCP Solutions
+FastMCP vs other MCP solutions

 Understanding the landscape helps you choose the right approach for building MCP servers in Python.
-Hereโ€™s a comprehensive comparison:
+With the release of FastMCP 3.0 on January 19, 2026, the framework has solidified its position as the fastest way to build production-ready MCP servers.
+Here's a comprehensive comparison:

 FeatureFastMCPRaw MCP SDKTypeScript MCP